The Reves Collection and the Center for Creative Connections (C3) will be closed until further notice. We apologize for any inconvenience.

 |Description||The Museum recently acquired a group of works by artists of the Mono-Ha movement, the successor to Gutai.
 Founded by Nobuo Sekine and Lee Ufan, Mono-ha, which translates roughly as "School of Things," was a Tokyo-based contemporary art movement that developed in the late 1960s.
 Mono-ha aimed to "eradicate the remnants of Modernism"; its artists often juxtaposed natural and industrial material, such as stone, wood, water, steel panels, oil, and rubber, to construct new relationships among works in relation to site and location.
-Currently on view through August 27 in the entrance to the Hoffman Galleries are three of the recently acquired works by Nobuo Sekine.
-Throughout his career, Sekine has been deeply interested in exploring the notion of “phase,” a concept borrowed from the mathematical field of topology, which examines the continuity and connectivity of forms.
-Each of the works on view, from the artist’s Phase series, investigates these topological concepts through the use of optical illusion, equivalence, and tension.

-The Dallas Museum of Art is supported in part by the generosity of DMA Partners and donors, the citizens of Dallas through the City of Dallas Office of Cultural Affairs, and the Texas Commission on the Arts.
+The Dallas Museum of Art is supported, in part, by the generosity of DMA Members and donors, the citizens of Dallas through the City of Dallas Office of Cultural Affairs, and the Texas Commission on the Arts.

 All contents © 2022 Dallas Museum of Art.
 All rights reserved.
 Please note that any use of content downloaded or printed from this site is limited to non-commercial personal or educational use, including “fair use” as defined by U.S. copyright laws.